 In certain circumstances involving a student’s action that may affect the safety, health, or general welfare of the student or University community (including, but not limited to violations of drug possession and/or intent to distribute, endangerment, and weapons possession), the Provost/Designee may impose interim measures prior to the student’s hearing with a hearing body, including, but not limited to, an Immediate University Suspension and/or No Contact Order.
 In Sexual Misconduct Claims, please refer to the Sexual Misconduct and Title IX Sexual Harassment Regulation regarding Supportive Measures and Emergency Removals, and the limitations on taking certain measures that unreasonably burden a respondent pending a determination of responsibility.

 Immediate Suspension means a student cannot be on University property, cannot attend classes, and cannot use University facilities.
 An Immediate Suspension may be appealed.
 See the Appeals Section of this Code for additional information.
+Whether or not the student is immediately suspended, the usual hearing process required by this Code will proceed after resolving the immediate suspension issue and appeal (if any) so that a final decision of responsibility for the alleged conduct may be made.

 No Contact Order means a student is prohibited from being in physical, oral, written, or electronic contact, including indirect communication, with a named person.
 No Contact Orders will be issued when the safety and/or well-being of an alleged victim is in question.